zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= \frac{\mu\_0^{-1}}{2} \frac{\eta}{c} \frac{4 \pi}{k^2} \mathcal{Im} \big\lbrace \bm{E_0^{\*}} \cdot \bm{E_1}(\bm{n_i}) \big\rbrace.
 $$

-According to Eqn.
-16.14, 16.17, 16.21, and 16.34, if we place the particle between (and at a great distance from both) the source and the sensor of area \\(\delta A\\), and make sure the latter is perpendicular to the direction of incidence, the amount of power \\(\Phi_f\\) detected by the sensor
+Suppose that a measurement device (a sensor of area \\(\delta A\\)) is placed at a great distance from the source, and is made perpendicular to the direction of incidence.
+Then, according to Eqn.
+16.14, 16.17, 16.21, and 16.34, if we place a particle near the center of the line segment connecting the source to the sensor, the resulting measurement

 $$ \tag{16.3x}
 \begin{aligned}